Gulls Amateur Hockey Association

 How does Gulls Amateur Hockey Association spend its money?

 Gulls Amateur Hockey Association directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Gulls Amateur Hockey Association tax-deductible?